 COVID-19 will be in our midst for quite some time.
 With guidance from their doctor, patients with severe obesity should feel comfortable considering this potentially life-saving surgery.

-Those interested in bariatric surgery can learn more details at a free online weight loss seminar, led by a surgeon at Healthy Weight Management & Bariatric Surgery.
+Those interested in bariatric surgery can learn more details at a free online weight loss seminar.
+Completing a seminar is required to join the program.